AyrA/php-ytstream/README.md

 If outside of a blockable range, it's sent to the client.

-Note: All frames are stored in the local cached copy regardless of the ranges, meaning the local MP3 copy is always the full video.
+Note: All frames are stored in the local cached copy regardless of the ranges, meaning the local MP3 copy is always the full unaltered audio track minus any invalid frames.

 ### Calculating Audio Bytes